Billiam/itch-client/README.md

 * Add/update/delete rewards
 * Fetch and update game theme and custom CSS data

+## How fragile is it?

+Very fragile.
+Enjoy it while it lasts!

 ## Installation

 Add this line to your application's Gemfile: